Tarutiwari/bajaj_solve/README.md

 1. Constitution PDFs are split into chunks and stored in Qdrant
 2. User asks a question via the frontend
 3. Relevant chunks are retrieved using semantic search
-4. Groq's LLaMA 3.1 generates an answer using only those chunks
+4. LLaMA 3.1 generates an answer using only those chunks
 5. Answer is displayed in the chat UI

 ---